 A Virtual Vegan says

-I haven't tried it but it might be ok.
-If you puree a date or two though it's essentially adding more wet to the batter so there is a chance that it might make the pancakes a little damp and not so fluffy.
+I've never tried it.
+If you puree a date or two though it's essentially adding more wet to the batter so it will probably make the pancakes a little damp and not so fluffy.
 I think I'd be inclined to reduce the milk by a tablespoon for each date added.
 If you are just chopping the dates and adding them to the batter it shouldn't affect the results at all so no adjustments would be necessary.

 aneesa says